TheTechnobear/SSP/releases/rngs/readme.txt

 ## Differences

+Generally, I've tried to make as close as possible to the hardware modules.

 Pitch & Frequency are synonymous in this context.
 Rings actually uses pitches internally not frequency ;) Excitation choice - see below
 Models, I use a number to represent the models, 0,1,2 are the 'normal' modes, 3,4,5 are alternative modes.

-Generally, I've tried to make as close as possible
+added In Gain, this allows the input signal to be amplified, 0 = no gain (1x), up to 1.0  = 5x

 ## Excitation source